Balanced and Aeppli Parameters for the Heterotic Moduli: Introduction

+\begin{rmk} We briefly discuss the necessity of the topological constraints (BG2).
+As $X$ admits a nowhere vanishing holomorphic section $\Omega \in H^0(X,K_X)$, we have $c_1(X)=0$.
+We require $c_{1}(E)=0$ so that the $\omega$-degree of $E$ is zero.
+The anomaly cancellation relation in \eqref{system-of-eqn} implies that $c_{2}(X)=c_{2}(E)$. \end{rmk}

+\begin{rmk} In (BG4), Def($E$) denotes the deformation space of holomorphic structures on $E$.
+The assumption (BG4) is sometimes stated as $E$ having unobstructed deformations \cite{Huybrechts}.
+Examples of such bundles over complete intersection Calabi-Yau threefolds were studied by Huybrechts \cite{Huybrechts} and include $E=T^{1,0}X$, as well as extensions of $T^{1,0}X$ by $\mathcal{O}_X$ where $E=T^{1,0}X \oplus \mathcal{O}_X$ as smooth bundles. \end{rmk}

 To construct a moduli space of solutions to the equations \eqref{system-of-eqn}, we must first find appropriate moduli parameters.
-For this, we take as starting point the classic work of Candelas-de la Ossa \cite{CdlO} on the local moduli of K\"ahler Ricci-flat metrics.
+For this, we take the classic work of Candelas-de la Ossa \cite{CdlO} on the local moduli of K\"ahler Ricci-flat metrics as the starting point.
 There the parameter space is a product of the K\"ahler cone and the space of complex structures.
 In the present work, we consider a simplified setup where the complex structure of the manifold $X$ is fixed.
-We are left with the real parameters $v^A$ for the K\"ahler class
+We are left with the K\"ahler class